Martin Aliker: Lifestyle

 After his doctorate studies in the United States, Aliker returned to Uganda and took up employment as a government dental surgeon.
-Later, he left the civil service and set up the first private dental practice in Uganda owned by an African.
+Later, he left the public service and set up the first private dental practice in Uganda owned by an African.

 In 1971, when Idi Amin captured power in a coup d'état, his residence shared the back wall with Aliker's house.
 Amin's security people ordered him to move away from his home because he was deemed a security risk to Amin.

 In late 1972, he fled to Nairobi, Kenya because of the deteriorating security situation in Uganda.
 While in Nairobi, he set up a lucrative dental practice, staying there until 1998, when he came back to Uganda.
 On his return, he was able to repossess his home.

 Investments

 Starting in the 1960s, Aliker began buying shares in blue chip companies, including the Uganda Commercial Bank and the National Insurance Company.
-As of October 2014, Aliker was a shareholder in the following publicly traded Ugandan companies: (a) Stanbic Bank Uganda (b) Uganda Clays Limited (c) Nation Media Group (d) National Insurance Corporation (e) East African Breweries, among others.
-He sits on the boards of many of these companies and is the chairman of Uganda Clays Limited.
+As of October 2014, Aliker was a shareholder in the following publicly traded Ugandan companies, among others: Stanbic Bank Uganda; Uganda Clays Limited; Nation Media Group; National Insurance Corporation; East African Breweries.
+He sat on the boards of many of these companies and was the chairman of Uganda Clays Limited.

 Other responsibilities

-He sits on the Actis East African Advisory Board, launched by Actis, the private equity firm affiliated with the Commonwealth Development Corporation.
+Aliker sat on the Actis East African Advisory Board, launched by Actis, the private equity firm affiliated with the Commonwealth Development Corporation.
 In July 2014, he was appointed chairman of the board of trustees of the Makerere University Endowment Fund.

+Death

+Aliker died on 15 April 2024, at the age of 95.